Topotecan Oral (Hycamtin®)

 Where do I get this medication?

-Oral topotecan is available through retail pharmacies.
-Your oncology team will work with your prescription drug plan to identify an in-network pharmacy for distribution of this medication and shipment directly to your home.
+Topotecan oral is available through select specialty pharmacies.
+Your oncology team will work with your prescription drug plan to identify an in-network specialty pharmacy for distribution of this medication and shipment directly to your home.

 Oral topotecan is covered under Medicare part B for Medicare recipients.
 Make sure your pharmacist knows to process this prescription through your Medicare part B and NOT part D.